tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * Using `now`, we can calculate the current time within a window of 15 seconds.

-* You may notice the compiler is saying to "avoid using now/block.timestamp" -- this is because of the inherent inaccuracy of the current time caused by the average blocktime.
+* You may notice the compiler is saying to "avoid using now/block.timestamp"—this is because of the inherent inaccuracy of the current time caused by the average blocktime.

 * In Ethereum, the accuracy of `now` will always fluctuate based on the average blocktime.
 For the majority of our use cases, we can get away with a 15-second window.